-This Court should grant the petition for certiorari to resolve the circuit split on an important question of law that goes to the heart of the fair and efficient administration of the criminal justice system: whether an individual can be found to be an aggravated felon for purposes of the immigration laws in the absence of being actually convicted as a recidivist the underlying state in proceeding.2 The decisions of the Fifth and Seventh Circuits, unlike those of the First, Second, Third, and Sixth Circuits and the Board of Immigration Appeals, permit immigration courts to treat a second or subsequent possession misdemeanor offense as a recidivist felony despite a state prosecutor's choice to decline such a charge.3 In so holding, the Fifth and
+Allowing immigration courts to deem an individual an aggravated felon for purposes of the immigration laws when that individual was neither charged nor convicted as a recidivist in the underlying state criminal proceeding impedes the proper administration of the criminal justice system by undermining the considered discretion of state prosecutors.
+The decision of the Fifth Circuit, like the prevailing rule in the Seventh Circuit but unlike that in the First, Second, Third, and Sixth Circuits and the Board of Immigration Appeals, permits immigration courts to treat a second or subsequent possession misdemeanor offense as a recidivist felony despite a state prosecutor's choice to decline such a charge.2 In so holding, the Fifth Circuit's decision contravenes the considered charging decisions of state prosecutors acting consistently with the broad discretion afforded them under the law.
+Amicus urges this Court to reverse the decision below for three principal reasons.